- Plan Your Trip

 The Centre’s Turtle Husbandry Manager, Jerris Miller, said: “We measure each one of them, the length and the width, the veterinarians give them a medical checkup and we put them back into the breeder pond.
 We want to make sure they are maintaining healthy weights and so we compare last year’s weights and numbers to this year’s.
 We keep our statistics together so we can see how individual turtles grow.”

 Of course, it is good to make sure each of the turtles is fit and healthy.
 But it also serves the purpose of an auditor’s inventory-count, as well as being a valuable and unique source of scientific data, for those who are engaged in studies of Green turtles.

 Cayman Turtle Centre is one of a tiny handful of turtle conservation facilities in the world, where data on Green sea turtles at every stage of their lifecycle are available.
-“We can go back 20 years with very accurate records,” Mr. Miller said.
-“It is an invaluable database, to better help in understanding Green sea turtles,” Mr. Miller said.
+“We can go back over 20 years with very accurate records,” Mr Miller said.
+“It is an invaluable database, to better help in understanding Green sea turtles,”

 The mature breeding turtles in the Centre’s breeding pond are a major part of the facility’s conservation programmes, which includes the release of turtles into the wild.
-More than 32,000 turtles have been released to the sea through the Centre’s hatchling and head starting release programmes.
-This has been proven to be effective through an independent Darwin Plus study, headed by the Cayman Islands Department of Environment, University of Barcelona and University of Exeter.
+More than 33,000 turtles have been released into the sea through the Centre’s hatchling and head-starting release programmes.
+This has been proven to be effective through an independent Darwin Plus study, headed by the Cayman Islands Department of Environment, University of Barcelona and the University of Exeter.
 This study showed that no less than 90% of the wild Green sea turtles nesting in Cayman are genetically related to the Centre’s breeding stock.